Chapter Twenty Nine

-Janah, “Since we uncovered Dmitri.
-The Society is giving us the cash they managed to peel out of his accounts, if he had cash or gold stashed at his home, we didn’t have time to look for it.
+Janah, “Since we uncovered Dmitri, the Society is giving us the cash they managed to peel out of his accounts, if he had cash or gold stashed at his home, we didn’t have time to look for it.
 They took what Rose had.
-It will be in trust for the kids who won’t be going back to their families.
+It will be in trust for the kids we rescued who won’t be going back to their families.
 Some of it will be used for the ones who do, they will need medical or psychiatric treatment.
 The Society will see they get good therapists, not psychobabble dopes interested in keeping the kid in sessions forever.”

 “Good enough, what did the Rose count finally come out to?”

 “A shade over four million, they can sell the house for a million, the house where the kids were kept for three hundred grand, the bordello may be another million, it’s a big place.”

 Janah, “Fifteen, they found he had a significant drug business on the side.”

 “Sheesh, it just keeps stacking up.”

 Janah, “I want to talk to our investment girl about that.
 I think we should buy a place, not here, in the west, where the kids from these situations can live.
 I can send monks, they can have a farm, horses, chickens, home school, between the internet and the monks, they’ll be as well educated as anyplace else, probably better.
 We send them through college if they want to go.
 What do you think?”